DiegoJRR/Flix/README.md

 **Flix** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [ ] User sees an app icon on the home screen and a styled launch screen.
+- [ x ] User sees an app icon on the home screen and a styled launch screen.
-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [ x ] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [ x ] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [ x ] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [ x ] User can pull to refresh the movie list.
-- [ ] User sees an error message when there's a networking error.
+- [ x ] User sees an error message when there's a networking error.
-- [ ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [ x ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 The following **optional** features are implemented:

-- [ ] User can tap a poster in the collection view to see a detail screen of that movie
+- [ x ] User can tap a poster in the collection view to see a detail screen of that movie
 - [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.